duneroadrunner/SaferCPlusPlus/README.md

             msv1 = mstring1;
         }
         try {
-            /* This is not undefined (or unsafe) behavior.
-Either an exception will be thrown or it will just work. */ auto ch1 = msv1[3];
-            assert('e' == ch1);
+            /* This is not undefined (or unsafe) behavior. */ auto ch1 = msv1[3]; /* In debug mode this will fail an assert.
+In non-debug mode it'll just work (safely). */ assert('e' == ch1);
         }
         catch (...) {
             /* At present, no exception will be thrown.
 Instead, the lifespan of the string data is extended to match that of the mstd::string_view.
-In the future, an exception may be thrown in debug builds. */ std::cerr << "potentially expected exception" << std::endl;
+It's possible that in future library implementations, an exception may be thrown. */
         }

         mse::mstd::string mstring2("some other text");